 Garlic is one of the world’s oldest medicines and is an incredibly potent spice that can ward off a variety of illnesses and diseases.
-It has amazingly high levels of vitamins and minerals including vitamin C and B-6 and minerals such as selenium, calcium, copper, and iron.
+It has amazingly high levels of vitamins and minerals including vitamin C and B-6 and minerals such as selenium, calcium, and iron.
 Garlic also contains very strong antibiotic, anti-fungal, anti-cancer, and anti-viral properties.

 Roasted Veggie Pasta